Antares0982/zmij/README.md

 Differences from Schubfach:
 * Selection from 1-3 candidates instead of 2-4
+* Fewer integer multiplications in the shorter case
 * Faster logarithm approximations
 * Faster division and modulo
 * Fewer conditional branches